TEX479/calculate-it-solver/README.md

 \
 This should be all.
 If you run into any issues, you can check the issues tab [over here](https://github.com/TEX479/calculate-it-solver/issues) and check if anyone else has the same problem.
 If not, feel free to open a new issue and describe you problem as detailed as possible.

+# Usage
+This program is currently only a prototype.
+If you want to use it (I encourage you to do so if you know what you are doing) here is a quick overview.\
+Remember, this program is not a finished product.
+Everything is WIP and I did not intend on shipping a perfect system that plays the game for you.\
+\
+If you are not a dev and just want to find solutions to your games, you are probably interested in the UI.

 ## how to use the ui
 NOTE: The UI is subject to change.
 This guide may be outdated.\
 \